YOU WON’T HEAR A THING! YOU’LL HEAR EVERYTHING!

 (Lobby)

-A quiet place for reflection and contemplation, this room is very quiet and filled with books and artwork.
+A quiet place for reflection and contemplation, this room is very quiet and filled with books of poetry and artwork.
 The audience can whisper or talk quietly, but its main purpose is for reading, quiet listening, and dreaming.
 This room is an escape from the sensory overload of the other rooms.

 Every 30-45 minutes, one of John Cage’s quieter pieces for piano and/or voices may be performed in full, or excerpted.
 After one of these performances, anyone in the room may also participate by whispering a spoken word piece, telling a story, or creating a found poem from the available texts.
 Between performances, the room returns to its quietude.

 If you are interested in performing a work by John Cage that fits the criteria for the Listen | Dream Lobby, please indicate so by using the Performer/Volunteer Form.
-We are also looking to borrow copies of John Cage’s scores or other books or artwork that can be loaned for this event.

 Full Schedule